 Even the best messages are sometimes developed, and then tossed aside because organizations don’t know what to do with them or how to make them powerful.
 So, finally, it’s important to create an activation plan that defines how your messages will go to market and become valuable marketing assets that position your business in the most favorable light.

-This article by Yvonne Tocquigny originally appeared in the Austin Business Journal.
+This article originally appeared in The Austin Business Journal.